-The Russia Investigations: Trump Reportedly Wanted To Fire Mueller, D.C.
+The Russia Investigations: Trump Reportedly Wanted To Fire Mueller; D.C.
 Dumbstruck

 The New York Times exclusive that contained these revelations detonated with such force in Washington, D.C., that it took the breath away, metaphorically, of nearly everyone in town.

-House Minority Leader Nancy Pelosi, D-Calif., needed some fifteen hours in order to condemn Trump in a press release.
+House Minority Leader Nancy Pelosi, D-Calif., needed some 15 hours in order to condemn Trump in a press release.
 Her fellow San Franciscan, Sen. Dianne Feinstein, D-Calif., needed even longer.
 Many members of Congress and others, including the Justice Department, said nothing at all.

 Speaking to reporters Friday at the World Economic Forum in Davos, Switzerland, Trump dismissed the report.
 "Fake news.
 Fake news," the president said in brief remarks as he entered the conference hall.
 "Typical New York Times.
 Fake stories."
-And prior to leaving for Davos, the president had told reporters "There's been no collusion whatsoever.
+And prior to leaving for Davos, the president had told reporters: "There's been no collusion whatsoever.
 There's no obstruction whatsoever."

 Once the shock wore off, however, how much did the story matter?

 Attorneys for Trump say they've offered "unprecedented" cooperation to special counsel and congressional investigators in the Russia matter.
-Trump himself — in what otherwise would've been the big story of the week — surprised reporters and his own staff by announcing how eager he is to talk with Mueller under oath.
+Trump himself — in what otherwise would have been the big story of the week — surprised reporters and his own staff by announcing how eager he is to talk with Mueller under oath.

 So if Trump was in a legal jam over alleged obstruction of justice after he fired Comey and considered firing Mueller — but didn't — has he made his case better or worse?
 As usual, no one knows but Mueller.